Ikchan-ju/Magic_n_Defence/README.md

 # Magic_n_Defence
+This is a toy project to test a feasibility of User Generated Contents for MMO Games.
-Tower defence game able to make own spells
+The main concept is a tower defence game able to make own spells.
+In this project, it focus on providing an interface which can make own spells.
+At next, it needs to design a balance among degrees of freedom and performance of spell.

 what to do:
 1. Make or get image resources for basic tower defence